-PLS 111 International Relations (A,O,S).
+PLS 111 Introduction to International Relations (A,O,S).
+Cross-listed with INS111.
 Studies the macro international political system, traditional power politics and theories, emerging global interdependence, and the challenge represented by terrorism and globalization.
 3 Cr.
+Every Semester.

-PLS 112 Comparative Politics (A,D,S,W).
+PLS 112 Introducton to Comparative Politics (A,D,S,W).
+Cross-listed with INS112.
 Examines the government and politics of selected foreign countries.
 Both industrialized and developing countries will be studied.
 3 Cr.
+Every Semester.

 PLS 113 American Politics (A,D,S).
 Assesses and describes the organization and interaction of the components of American national government.
 Covers topics such as elections, Congress, the presidency, courts and the US Constitution.
 3 Cr.

 PLS 203 Political Thought (A,S).
+Crosslisted with PHL 203.
 Studies the works of major political philosophers, including Plato, Aristotle, Machiavelli, Hobbes, Locke, and J.S.
 Mill.
 3 Cr.
+Every Semester.

 PLS 210 Dilemmas and Ethics in Public Affairs and Administration (A,H).
 Engages students to the modes of systematic moral reflection that enable citizens and administrators to confront issues in public affairs effectively and professionally.
 At the end of this course, students will be able to participate in reasoned debate in a clear and logical manner.
 3 Cr.

 PLS 303 Political Science Research Methods (A).
 Has a prerequisite which requires students to complete an elementary statistics class prior to taking this course.
 Introduces students to the research methods and techniques used in the discipline of political science.
 Covers elementary statistics and other approaches to political analysis including content analysis, experiments and survey research techniques.
 3 Cr.
 Every Semester.